wkgcass/Latte-lang/ltls.md

 #§1 File Structure
 ##1.1 indentation
-`LessTyping` forces 4 spaces indentation as default, which can be respecified with `Properties#_INDENTATION_` when constructing `lt::compiler::Scanner`
+`Latte` forces 4 spaces indentation as default, which can be respecified with `Properties#_INDENTATION_` when constructing `lt::compiler::Scanner`

-This _LessTyping Language Specification_ uses 4 spaces indentation when giving examples.
+This _Latte Language Specification_ uses 4 spaces indentation when giving examples.

 ##1.2 Layer
 Consistent lines with the same indentation are in the same `Layer`